Dutch people: Etymology of autonym and exonym

 In the Dutch language, the Dutch refer to themselves as Nederlanders.
 Nederlanders derives from the Dutch word Neder, a cognate of English Nether both meaning "low", and "near the sea" (same meaning in both English and Dutch), a reference to the geographical texture of the Dutch homeland; the western portion of the North European Plain.
 Although not as old as Diets, the term Nederlands has been in continuous use since 1250.

 Names

-Dutch surnames (and surnames of Dutch origin) are generally easily recognizable.
+Tussenvoegsels

+Dutch surnames (and surnames of Dutch origin) are generally easily recognisable.
+Many Dutch surnames feature a tussenvoegsel (lit. 'between-joiner'), which is a family name affix positioned between a person's given name and the main part of their family name.
+The most common tussenvoegsels are van (e.g. A. van Gogh "from/of"), de / der / den / te / ter / ten (e.g. A. de Vries, "the"), het / ’t (e.g. A. ’t Hart, "the"), and van de / van der / van den (e.g. A. van den Berg, "from/of the").
+These affixes are not merged, nor capitalised by default.
+The second affix in a Dutch surname is never capitalised (e.g. Van den Berg).
+The first affix in a Dutch surname is only capitalised if it is not preceded by a first name, initial or other surname.
+For example Vincent van Gogh, V. van Gogh, mr. Van Gogh, Van Gogh and V. van Gogh-van den Berg are all correct, but Vincent Van Gogh is wrong.